spyoungtech/FreeSimpleGUI/docs/index.md

 There are distinct ports happening as mentioned above.
 Each has its own location on GitHub under the main project.
 Heac has its own Readme which is an *augmentation* of this document... they are meant to be used together.

-PySimpleGUI is released on PyPI as 5 distinct packages.
+FreeSimpleGUI is released on PyPI as 5 distinct packages.
-1. PySimpleGUI - tkinter version
+1. FreeSimpleGUI - tkinter version
-2. PySimpleGUI27 - tkinter version that runs on 2.7
-3. PySimpleGUIWx - WxPython version
+3. FreeSimpleGUIWx - WxPython version
-4. PySimpleGUIQt - PySided2 version
+4. FreeSimpleGUIQt - PySided2 version
-5. PySimpleGUIWeb - The web (Remi) version
+5. FreeSimpleGUIWeb - The web (Remi) version

 You will need to install them separately

 There is also an accompanying debugger known as `imwatchingyou`.
-If you are running the tkinter version of PySimpleGUI, you will not need to install the debugger as there is a version embedded directly into PySimpleGUI.
+If you are running the tkinter version of FreeSimpleGUI, you will not need to install the debugger as there is a version embedded directly into FreeSimpleGUI.

 ## Qt Version

 Qt was the second port after tkinter.
-It is the 2nd most complete with the original PySimpleGUI (tkinter) being the most complete and is likely to continue to be the front-runner.
-All of the Elements are available on PySimpleGUIQt.
+It is the 2nd most complete with the original FreeSimpleGUI (tkinter) being the most complete and is likely to continue to be the front-runner.
+All of the Elements are available on FreeSimpleGUIQt.

 As mentioned previously each port has an area.
-For Qt, you can learn more on the [PySimpleGUIQt GitHub site](https://github.com/spyoungtech/FreeSimpleGUI/tree/main/PySimpleGUIQt).  **There is a separate Readme file for the Qt version** that you'll find there.
-This is true for all of the PySimpleGUI ports.
+For Qt, you can learn more on the [FreeSimpleGUIQt GitHub site](https://github.com/spyoungtech/FreeSimpleGUI/tree/main/FreeSimpleGUIQt).  **There is a separate Readme file for the Qt version** that you'll find there.
+This is true for all of the FreeSimpleGUI ports.

 Give it a shot if you're looking for something a bit more "modern".
-PySimpleGUIQt is currently in **Alpha**.  *All of the widgets are operational but some may not yet be full-featured.*  If one is missing and your project needs it, log an Issue.
+FreeSimpleGUIQt is currently in **Alpha**.  *All of the widgets are operational but some may not yet be full-featured.*  If one is missing and your project needs it, log an Issue.
 It's how new features are born.

 Here is a summary of the Qt Elements with no real effort spent on design clearly.
 It's an example of the "test harness" that is a part of each port.
-If you run the PySimpleGUI.py file itself then you'll see one of these tests.
+If you run the FreeSimpleGUI.py file itself then you'll see one of these tests.

 As you can see, you've got a full array of GUI Elements to work with.
 All the standard ones are there in a single window.
-So don't be fooled into thinking PySimpleGUIQt is barely working or doesn't have many widgets to choose from.
+So don't be fooled into thinking FreeSimpleGUIQt is barely working or doesn't have many widgets to choose from.
 You even get TWO "Bonus Elements" - `Dial` and `Stretch`

 ## WxPython Version

-[PySimpleGUIWx GitHub site](https://github.com/spyoungtech/FreeSimpleGUI/tree/main/PySimpleGUIWx).  **There is a separate Readme file for the WxPython version**.
+[FreeSimpleGUIWx GitHub site](https://github.com/spyoungtech/FreeSimpleGUI/tree/main/FreeSimpleGUIWx).  **There is a separate Readme file for the WxPython version**.

-Started in late December 2018 PySimpleGUIWx started with the SystemTray Icon feature.
+Started in late December 2018 FreeSimpleGUIWx started with the SystemTray Icon feature.
 This enabled the package to have one fully functioning feature that can be used along with tkinter to provide a complete program.
 The System Tray feature is complete and working very well.
 It was used not long ago in a corporate setting and has been performing with few problems reported.

 The Windowing code was coming together with Reads operational.
 The elements were getting completed on a regular basis.
 But I ran into multiwindow problems.
 And it was at about this time that Remi was suggested as a port.

 Remi (the "web port") overnight leapt the WxPython effort and Web became a #1 priority and continues to be.
-The thought is that the desktop was well represented with PySimpleGUI, PySimpleGUIQt, and PySimpleGUIWx.
+The thought is that the desktop was well represented with FreeSimpleGUI, FreeSimpleGUIQt, and FreeSimpleGUIWx.
 Between those ports is a solid windowing system and 2 system tray implementations and a nearly feature complete Qt effort.
-So, the team was switched over to PySimpleGUIWeb.
+So, the team was switched over to FreeSimpleGUIWeb.

 ## Web Version (Remi)

-[PySimpleGUIWeb GitHub site](https://github.com/spyoungtech/FreeSimpleGUI/tree/main/PySimpleGUIWeb).  **There is a separate Readme file for the Web version**.
+[FreeSimpleGUIWeb GitHub site](https://github.com/spyoungtech/FreeSimpleGUI/tree/main/FreeSimpleGUIWeb).  **There is a separate Readme file for the Web version**.

-New for 2019, PySimpleGUIWeb.
+New for 2019, FreeSimpleGUIWeb.
 This is an exciting development!
-PySimpleGUI in your Web Browser!
+FreeSimpleGUI in your Web Browser!

 The underlying framework supplying the web capability is the Python package Remi.  https://github.com/dddomodossola/remi  Remi provides the widgets as well as a web server for you to connect to.
 It's an exiting new platform to be running on and has temporarily bumped the WxPython port from the highest priority.
-PySimpleGUIWeb is the current high priority project.
+FreeSimpleGUIWeb is the current high priority project.

 **Use this solution for your Pi projects** that don't have anything connected in terms of input devices or display.
 Run your Pi in "headless" mode and then access it via the Web interface.
 This allows you to easily access and make changes to your Pi without having to hook up anything to it.

 ****It's not meant to "serve up web pages"****

-PySimpleGUIWeb is first and foremost a **GUI**, a program's front-end.
+FreeSimpleGUIWeb is first and foremost a **GUI**, a program's front-end.
 It is designed to have a single user connect and interact with the **GUI**.

 If more than 1 person connects at a time, then both users will see the exact same stuff and will be interacting with the program as if a single user was using it.

 ## Android Version

-PySimpleGUI runs on Android devices with the help of either the PyDroid3 app or the Termux app.
-Both are capable of running tkinter programs which means both are capable of running PySimpleGUI.
+FreeSimpleGUI runs on Android devices with the help of either the PyDroid3 app or the Termux app.
+Both are capable of running tkinter programs which means both are capable of running FreeSimpleGUI.

 To use with PyDroid3 you will need to add this import to the top of all of your FreeSimpleGUI program files: